alesgenova/post-me/api/post-me.api.md

     postMessage: (message: any, transfer?: Transferable[]) => void;
 }

+// Warning: (ae-internal-missing-underscore) The name "Callable" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type Callable<A extends Array<any>, R> = (...args: A) => R;

 // @public
 export type CallOptions = {
     transfer?: Transferable[];
 };

-// Warning: (ae-forgotten-export) The symbol "MethodsType" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "ChildHandshake" is marked as @public, but its signature references "MethodsType" which is marked as @internal
 //
 // @public
 export function ChildHandshake<M extends MethodsType>(messenger: Messenger, localMethods?: M): Promise<Connection>;

-// Warning: (ae-forgotten-export) The symbol "EventsType" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "ConcreteEmitter" is marked as @public, but its signature references "EventsType" which is marked as @internal
 //
 // @public
 export class ConcreteEmitter<E extends EventsType> implements Emitter<E> {